iris-noonan/project-1-concentration-game/README.md

 ## Attributions

-Google Image Search for in game images
+* Google Image Search for in game images
+* [Pattern Monster](https://pattern.monster/) for card background pattern

 ## Technologies used